 IEI Team in Chicago

-The Chicago office is a diverse group of approximately 50 design professionals, construction professionals and professional support services staff.
+The Chicago office is a diverse group of over 60 design professionals, construction professionals and professional support services staff.
 IEI’s design and construction inspection group provide prime and sub-consultant efforts for Phase 1 (Planning), Phase 2 (Detail Design) and Phase 3 (Construction Inspection) efforts with multiple agencies including the following: Illinois Tollway, Illinois Department of Transportation (IDOT), Chicago Department of Transportation (CDOT), Chicago Department of Water Management (DWM), Metropolitan Water Reclamation District (MWRD), Chicago Public Schools, (CPS) and multiple other agencies and consultants.

 Integrity in all business relationships.
 Excellent talent.
 Innovative solutions.

 This is what you can expect from IEI.
 We custom tailor our approach and expertise to meet our clients’ project requirements.
 Our engineering services include preliminary and final design and engineering, program management, and construction engineering and inspection.
 IEI has completed projects as both a Prime Consultant and through Strategic Teaming in multiple disciplines including multi-lane freeway/expressway reconstruction, bridge design, intersection improvements, resurfacing, drainage and utilities improvements, traffic signals, mass transit studies, as well as resident engineering and program management services.